-Camera performance is usually the first sign of economy in the smartphone business, but it not as obvious here as on a lot of mid-range devices.
-The dual camera on the back, featuring a 20MP and 2MP sensor features a lot of the software magic that we saw on the P20 Pro, a camera that has a lot of fans in our editorial office.
+Camera performance is usually the first sign of economy in the smartphone business, but it's not as obvious here as on a lot of mid-range devices.
+The dual camera on the back, featuring 20MP and 2MP sensors, has a lot of the software magic that we saw on the P20 Pro, a camera that has a lot of fans in our editorial office.

-The ultra-low light mode is back as a synthetic wide aperture feature for those bokeh shots that everyone wants these days.
+The ultra-low light mode is back as is a synthetic wide aperture feature for those bokeh shots that everyone wants these days.
 You also get the same AI camera tech in the 8X that you’ll find on Huawei’s flagships phones.
-The camera can identify 50 different objects from 22 categories and will automatically optimize a variety of settings according to what you are shooting.
+The camera can identify 50 different objects from 22 categories and will automatically optimize a variety of settings according to what you're shooting.